OfficeDev/office-js-docs-pr/docs/publish/deploy-office-add-in-sso-to-azure.md

 It's useful to maintain multiple manifests for testing across localhost, staging, and deployment.
 We recommend you copy the existing file and create a new manifest named **manifest-deployment.xml**.

 1. Open the **manifest-deployment.xml** file.
-1. Find all instances of the text `localhost:3000` and replace it with the domain of the app service URL you saved previously.
+1. Find all instances of the text `localhost:3000` and replace it with the domain of your app service URL you saved previously.
-1. In the `<AppDomains>` section, add an `<AppDomain>` entry for the app service from the URL you saved previously.
+1. In the `<AppDomains>` section, add an `<AppDomain>` entry for your app service from the URL you saved previously.
 For example `<AppDomain>https://contoso-sso.azurewebsites.net</AppDomain>`.
 1. Save the file.

 ## Update package.json

 1. In the Visual Studio Code terminal, run the command `npm pkg set scripts.build=" " scripts.build:deploy="webpack --mode production" scripts.start="node middletier.js"`.
+1.
+1. tbd add prestart to this for linux

     For the previous command, the `build` script is empty because Azure will automatically call this script on deployment.
 We'll build locally so a server build is not needed.
 You'll use the `build:deploy` script any time you have source updates that need to be build and deployed to Azure. the `start` script will be called by Azure when you deploy so it needs to run the node server.